mikemac57568/Midi-Editor/README.txt

 	Linux:
-		Import the project files into QT creator
+		1) Import the project files into QT creator
-		Download midifile and command "make library"
+		2) Download midifile (link above) and build midifile.a using command "make library"
-		Link QT project to midifile.a
+		3) In QTCreator, right click on project name in file tree, and click add library.
+		   Select add external library.
+Navigate to midifile.a and select it.
-		Build and run
+		4) Build and run

 	Hypothetical Windows Build: (This hasn't worked for me, but it is supposed to) -Open MidiFile in Visual Studio and build a static library (.lib)